 The Fund is financed by contributions from employees, the Council, the admitted and scheduled bodies and by returns from Fund investments.
-Contribution rates for employees and employers are set by the Fund's actuary at the actuarial valuation which is carried out every three years.
-The most recent revaluation, carried out as at 31 March 2016, was used to set contribution rates with effect from 1 April 2017 through to April 2020.
+Contributions rates for employees are set in accordance with the Local Government Pension Scheme Regulations 2013.
+Employer contributions are set based on the triennial actuarial funding valuation.
+The next valuation is due in 2019/20 based on the Fund's data as at 31 March 2019.

 A new LGPS scheme was introduced with effect from 1st April 2014.
 One of the main changes is that a scheme member's pension is no longer based on their final salary but on their earnings throughout their career.
-This is known as a Career Average Revalued

-Earnings (CARE) scheme.
+This is known as a Career Average Revalued Earnings (CARE) scheme.
 Everything built up in the Scheme before 1st April 2014 is protected so benefits up to that date will be based on the scheme member's final year's pay.